lliryc/media_agents/README.md

 ```
 After that AI assistant will start processing recent updates from CourtListener portal.
 Usually it takes about 2-3 hours to process recently published legal documents.
 Once all documents was processed, your recepients will get a email with news leads and support materials for news writing.

+## Contributing
+Feel free to open issues or submit pull requests if you have suggestions or improvements.

+## License
+This project is licensed under the  Apache License (Version 2.0, January 2004) - see the LICENSE file for details.